-Restful awareness and self regulation can control the inappropriate response mechanism.
-Yoga lowers cortisol levels and increases the body response system.
-Yogis traditionally can manage their stress through postures, breathing and meditation, and the latter two can easily be done without disturbing the dentist or hygienist.
+Restful awareness and self-regulation can control the inappropriate response mechanism.
+Yoga lowers cortisol levels and increases the body’s response system.
+Yogis traditionally can manage their stress through postures, breathing, and meditation and the latter two can easily be done without disturbing the dentist or hygienist.

 Mudras are hand positions, and Closshey likes uttarabodhi mudra where hands are held together with fingers interlaced.
 For females, the right thumb is over the left, and for males, the left is over the right.
 The index fingers are pointed upwards, together.